Official Media PartnerLondon Prop Trading Expo 2026 · Oct 23–24, Old Billingsgate · 50% off visitor passes · 50% Off Passes

 Why does firm structure matter if you only want payouts?

-Finance Magnates Intelligence estimated that about 80 to 100 prop firms ceased operations between January 2024 and Q1 2026.
-The same Q1 2026 dataset also showed tracked crypto payouts from the top ten firms rising from $55.3 million in Q1 2025 to $115.1 million in Q1 2026, with 61,682 payout transactions in Q1 2026 (FM Intelligence).
-That tells you two things at once: payouts are real in this market, and concentration risk is real too.
+Firm structure matters because payout reliability depends on operations, not branding.
+FM Intelligence estimated that 80 to 100 prop firms ceased operations between January 2024 and Q1 2026.
+The same dataset showed tracked crypto payouts from the top ten firms rising from $55.3 million in Q1 2025 to $115.1 million in Q1 2026, though Finance Magnates noted that growth flattened after December 2025 and average payout size actually fell, a sign more traders are hitting first payouts at smaller amounts (Finance Magnates).

 Check these operational signals: